- What is the time commitment for my son/daughter in Shooting Sports?

 A $10.00 fee is charged all Shelby County Shooting Sports club members – without exception – for 2018-19, to cover the cost of club insurance.
 No one will be allowed to participate or practice without first having paid this fee.

 Shooting Sports Team T-shirts.
-The official Shelby County club team T-shirts – selected by a Shelby County 4-H Shooting Sports Committee in 2018 – are the Mossy Oak® Obsession or Mossy Oak® Infinity camouflage patterns.
-Club members purchase their own shirts.
+The official Shelby County club team T-shirts – selected by a Shelby County 4-H Shooting Sports Committee in 2018.
+Club members can purchase their own shirts.
 The club then collects them in May and has the team logos screen printed on the shirts and returns your shirt(s) to you.
 Parents, grandparents, and younger siblings are all encouraged to wear team T-shirts in solidarity with your Shelby County 4-H Shooting Sports club member, especially if she/he is interested in participating in competitions held in other counties.

 15.What else do I need to know?